-When an applicant for an individual health policy failed to complete the application properly, insurance companies are more likely to increase premiums, reduce benefit payments, or deny benefits outright.
+When an applicant for an individual health policy fails to complete the application properly, insurance companies are more likely to increase premiums, reduce benefit payments, or deny benefits outright.
 The same happens if and agent fills an application out incorrectly.

 Application omissions are particularly risky if an insurer discovers an omission within the two-year contestability period.
 If the insured dies within two (2) years of policy approval, an insurer can avoid paying benefits if it can prove that the cause of death conflicts with the approved application.
 Even when the contestability period has passed, an insurer may still avoid payment by showing that the applicant misrepresented an aspect of his or her health that may have affected approval.
 For example, if the insured dies of a heart attack within the contestability period, the insurer may deny benefits if the insured failed to report a history of high cholesterol on the application.